WeruHarrison/portfolio/README.md

 # Weru Harrison Portfolio Website

-A portfolio of my data analytics projects.

-In this website, I will publsih all the project I have done.
+In this portfolio website, I will regularly publish the project I have done.

-I will publish them in a blog format.

-I will also include the data and raw code (if used).

 For further information contact me through email: weruharim@gmail.com.